occam-ra/occam-ra.github.io/index.md

 As of right now, the software will be a bit challenging to get started with.
 There is documentation included, but it is rather out-of-date.
 The core functionality is encapsulated in a fairly standard C++ library whose interface should be relatively understandable to anyone familiar with both C++ and RA.
 Help making this software more generally and broadly usable would be greatly appreciated.

-Here is the current [project roadmap](roadmap.md), if you have an interest in any of the project areas, please visit the [project repo](https://github.com/occam-ra/occam/) to learn how to contribute.
+Here is the current [project roadmap](roadmap.md), if you have an interest in any of the project areas, learn about becoming a [contributor](contributors/).

-Copyright (c) 1990 The Portland State University OCCAM Project Team
+Copyright (c) 1990 The Portland State University OCCAM Project Team.